tallifer/mirrinsgate/README.md

 2. Add a new object to the array for your new entry.
 This object needs three things:
    * `"title"`: The title of your journal entry.
+   * `"chapter"`: The name of the chapter this entry belongs to.
+If the chapter doesn't exist, a new collapsible group will be created for it in the sidebar.
    * `"image"`: The path to the image you added in Step 1.
    * `"markdownFile"`: The path to the `.md` file you created in Step 2.